Groupon shares hit new low on Europe concern

 The lower estimate was partly driven by concerns about potential economic weakness and currency volatility in Europe.

-"European exposure in particular is an issue" for several Internet stocks, including Google Inc, Amazon.com Inc, eBay Inc, LinkedIn Corp, Priceline.com Inc and Groupon, Mahaney wrote in the note to investors.
+"European exposure in particular is an issue" for several Internet stocks, including Google Inc (GOOG.O), Amazon.com Inc (AMZN.O), eBay Inc (EBAY.O), LinkedIn Corp LNKD.N, Priceline.com Inc (PCLN.O) and Groupon, Mahaney wrote in the note to investors.

 For Groupon, which is expected to report second-quarter results in late July or early August, "changing foreign exchange trends and still uncertain macro conditions will likely moderate potential upside to Street estimates," Mahaney wrote.